 MRDT Boundary Country Tourism Steering Committee

-The Boundary Country Tourism MRDT Steering Committee is now formed, who met for the first time January 30th, at Community Futures in Grand Forks, BC.
-The Committee Terms of Reference were finalized, survey results were reviewed and partnerships and opportunities for destination development were identified.
+The Boundary Country Tourism MRDT Steering Committee was formed and met for the first time January 30, 2019, at Community Futures in Grand Forks, BC.
+The Committee Terms of Reference was finalized, survey results were reviewed and partnerships and opportunities for destination development were identified.
 Responsibilities of this committee are to: attend a minimum 3 meetings per year in Boundary Country (location to be determined), answer emails pertaining to the Boundary Country Steering Committee and the proposed projects, and recommendations for the annual MRDT tourism plan.

 Ongoing expressions of interest for Boundary Country Tourism MRDT Steering Committee can be directed to email@example.com

-Key findings from the Boundary Country Tourism Stakeholder Survey
+Key findings from the initial Boundary Country Tourism Stakeholder Survey

 December 2018-January 2019